 We’ve already witnessed companies grappling with the pandemic challenges in 2020, but this year pushed safety professionals to rethink their practices and explore new opportunities for connection and collaboration.

-Virtual Reality and Augmented Reality are a way to accomplish it by simulating those environments for workers to practice in.
+Virtual Reality and Augmented Reality can accomplish it by simulating those environments for workers to practice in.
 Overall spending on AR and VR rose in 2020 to US$12 billion globally, up 50% from 2019.
 And it continues to rise.

-Using these technologies allows employers to improve safety outcomes, increase preparedness, and boost employee performance while significantly reducing cost.
-Scalability, effectiveness and improved safety outcomes are some of the reasons why VR can have a future.
+Using these technologies allows employers to improve safety outcomes, increase preparedness, and boost employee performance while significantly reducing costs.
+Scalability, effectiveness, and improved safety outcomes are some of the reasons why VR can have a future.
 Some experts predict the industry will reach a total of US$73 billion in 2024.

 AR/VR Training for EHS

-VR training brings benefits for almost all business areas.
+VR training brings benefits to almost all business areas.
 EHS is not an exception.
 Training is vital for preventing incidents and keeping your working environment safe and productive.